With that in mind, I was going through my drawer today and found this gem.

 A few years ago, this process is not something I would think of to share or write about on a blog but feel it can help others right here and now.
 And honestly, can be applied to more than a romantic relationship.

 I so wanted to cry and I seriously questioned being.
 I questioned all my choices in my life.
 I questioned existing.

 Relationships have a way of doing that to you-- especially when you are talking thirteen years of marriage.
 Gone.
 You feel that if you fail in marriage, you have failed in life altogether.

 This ring that represents everything that I lost... also can be transformed...

 It represented him, God/Universe. and me.
 Intertwined and being.

-Now, to me it represents, past, present and future.
+Now, to me, it represents past, present and future.
 It represents my current three children that came out of that marriage and are an immense blessing to me and everyone around us.

-We have the power, like in this situation to change the meaning of something like a ring to be something that no longer harbour negativity but something that we can make positive to appreciate the good times we had while we were in that space and what came out of it.
+We have the power, like in this situation to change the meaning of something like a ring to be something that no longer harbours negativity but something that we can make positive to appreciate the good times we had while we were in that space and what came out of it.

-If you think (Lion King) with me and imagine the circle of a ring... what it is suppose to represent.
+If you think (Lion King) with me and imagine the circle of a ring... what it is supposed to represent.
 The unity of two people.
 Something that never ends and is always one.
 However, just like the metal of the ring itself, which comes from the Earth, some things must be returned to the Earth in the same fashion and re-purposed.
 Understanding that we all have a purpose.
 There is gold.
 There is silver.
 There is Diamond.
 Emerald.
 Sapphire.
 Ruby.
 All things that came from the Earth.
 Both through organic means and recycled.